 Professional counselors whose official responsibilities include providing mental health counseling to students are exempt from reporting crimes they learn about through their role as a professional counselor.
-These confidential positions include: Counseling and Wellness Center and People in Transition directors.
+These confidential positions include: Center for Wellness Support (CWS) and People in Transition directors.